jaggli/unit-test-workshop/takeaways/tdd.md

   - no defined order to run
   - no dependencies on each other
 - Don't test the libraries (they need therir own tests)
+- Don't write any code, that is not helping to pass at least one test